 Their strongest, most powerful goblin, the goblin boss, dictates everything that they do.
 Most of these goblin groups aren’t ambitious, meaning that they’ll take their little slice of home and stay put.

 This presents many issues for goblin bosses that wish to stay in power for a long time.
 Becoming complacent means that the goblin boss is pretty easy to overthrow after a short amount of time.
 Goblin leadership changes hands very frequently.

 Not only that, but as far as goblinoids are concerned, goblins are on the very bottom of the totem pole.
-Hobgoblins or bugbears, for example, will venture into these caves, dispatch of a goblin boss and then take over the goblin clan or absorb the goblins into their own clan.
+Hobgoblins or bugbears, for example, will venture into these caves, dispose of a goblin boss, and then take over the goblin clan or absorb the goblins into their clan.

 The life and reign of a goblin boss are short, but it is an exquisite time.
 You get the nicest filth and the highest-quality scraps.
 It’s good to be the goblin king!

 You can find the Goblin Boss’ statblock on page 166 of the Monster Manual.

 Speed: 30 ft.